 “What if I don’t find anything?”: Absence of Information as Part of the Story

-The lack of records and untapped memories is a recurrent concern in an internationally-based research project where local connections to archives and sources are not pre-established nor known.
-Moreover, transcontinental visits require larger budgets and constrain field trips to be done only once.
+The lack of records and untapped memories is a recurrent concern in all research projects; however, intercontinental visits require larger budgets and constrain archival field trips to be done only once.
 Therefore, traveling to the location analysis and “not finding anything” is an understandably daunting prospect.
 The core strategy is, of course, preliminary preparation.
-The longer the project is visible in local networks, the higher the possibility of establishing connections with knowledgeable partners and gatekeepers on site.
+The longer the project is visible in local networks, the higher the possibility of establishing connections with knowledgeable partners on site.

-Nevertheless, a secondary aspect is the acceptance that people are on the move and might never learn about the project, memories are lost, archival conditions differ from place to place, specific narratives might be promoted to suit those in power, or the importance given to a particular event might not have been as impactful as foreseen.
+Nevertheless, a secondary aspect is the acceptance that people are on the move and might never learn about the project, memories are lost, archival conditions differ from place to place, and the importance given to a particular event might not have been as impactful as foreseen.
 Speaking of absences also helps understand the creation and transmission of historical narratives.
 Maybe the local photographic scene was not interested in “The Family of Man” and did not see fit to preserve records of it for 70 years, it is also possible that local governments who supported the show took the records or disposed of them when political shifts occurred, or the materiality of the documents and photographs did not survive the test of time if there were not enough resources to care for them.

 Share your memories.
 Share this call.
 Help us learn more from local knowledge!